xm3854/GAProject2SGAttractions/README.md

 ## Unsolved problems

-Adding a modal feature to display information on the same page as well as a fixed list search feature.
+Adding validation to search, implementing a list of fixed searches feature.
+Implementing a nav bar to navigate through different pages.

 ## API used